Affect, Empathy, the Body

 14.00-14.05 Introduction - Lisa Downing

-14.05-14.30 Introducing our work - a number of five-minute pre-recorded talks introducing aspects of our current work of relevance to the theme followed by Q&As/ discussion (Sara Jones; Katie Masters; Joseph Houlders)
+14.05-14.30 Introducing our work - a number of five-minute pre-recorded talks introducing aspects of our current work of relevance to the theme followed by Q&As/ discussion (Sara Jones; Joseph Houlders; Katie Masters)

-14.40-15.10 “Empathy with CREAM*” (pre-recorded) Rob Stone, Ruth Gilligan, Jeannette Littlemore and Jimmy Hay, featuring Rob's six-minute video essay on empathetic filmmaking aesthetics and discussion.
+14.30-15.10 “Empathy with CREAM*” (pre-recorded) Rob Stone, Ruth Gilligan, Jeannette Littlemore and Jimmy Hay, featuring Rob's six-minute video essay on empathetic filmmaking aesthetics and discussion.
+This will be streamed in SD or you will have the option of watching on the day through Vimeo in HD.

 (*A group at UoB exploring Creativity, Aesthetics, Metaphor, Story and Empathy)

-15.10-15.40 “Empathy Critical" panel (Lisa Downing, Lisa Gee, Rebecca Mitchell) - three individual five-minute pre-filmed presentations, then a live discussion between the participants with questions from audience.
+15.20-15.50 “Empathy Critical" panel (Lisa Downing, Rebecca Mitchell, Lisa Gee, ) - three individual five-minute pre-filmed presentations, then a live discussion between the participants with questions from audience.

 16.50-17.00 Closing remarks - Lisa Downing